Courses that fulfill

 MGMT 354 ENTREPRENURIAL MARKETING (3 credits)

-The course is designed for students that are interested in the area of enrepreneurialism and have a passion for entrepreneurship outside of a "traditional" business field.
+The course is designed for students that are interested in the area of entrepreneurialism and have a passion for entrepreneurship outside of a "traditional" business field.
 The learning will be a mix of interactive lectures, experiential learning, small group activities and co-created learning opportunities.
 Prerequisites: MGMT 200 and MGMT 203.

 MGMT 361 SOCIAL MEDIA AND MARKETING (3 credits)

 Students may have liked their favorite brand or non-profit on Facebook, followed them on Twitter, and watched their videos on YouTube.
 Why?
 What do businesses and non-profits expect to gain from the use of social media?
 This course examines the use of social media as a marketing and communication tool.
 Using readings, case studies, current events and a marketing project, students will understand introductory topics in marketing and the benefits and implications of using social media for marketing and communications as well as potential effects on stakeholders.
-(IE)
+(RCH)